 MyFico offers a 10-day free trial to receive your credit score and credit report from Equifax.
 They also provide a 10-day Score Watch free trial to keep track of your FICO credit score daily as well as show you what areas you need to improve.
 Review

 CreditScoreQuick teams up with Identify Guard and provides a 14-day free trial of their credit monitoring service.
 You receive your 3 credit bureau scores and a 3 – in – 1 report.
 After the free trial, you’re charged a monthly fee.
 Review

 CreditScoreDirect.com currently provides customers a look at their Experian score free for a free 7-day free trial.
 After the trial, you’re billed monthly for the service.
 A credit report can be purchased at an additional price.
 However, you get access to some information such as negative accounts, length of credit history, etc. Review

 Credit Concierge is powered by CompareCards.com and provides your free credit score without using a credit card.
 You can review and maintain your credit report as well as receive personalized savings recommendations.
-Other fee-based services include credit repair and identity theft protection.
+Other fee-based solutions include credit repair and identity theft protection.

 GoFreeCredit.com provides your credit scores from all three major credit reporting bureaus during a 7-day free trial.
 After the trial, you’re charged monthly for the service.
-Along with your scores, you receive credit monitoring services and alerts.
+Along with your scores, you receive credit monitoring and alerts.
 Review

 Free Credit Score 360 provides credit scores from all 3 credit bureaus.
-You can sign up for a 14 day free trial.
+You can sign up for a 14-day free trial.
 Features include daily credit monitoring and alerts, interactive tool and learning center and ScoreSense dispute center.
 A monthly service fee applies after the free trial is over.